src-d/blog/content/post/review-building-static-analysis-tools.md

 extensible and with support for many different kinds of program-analysis tools, including static and dynamic analyses was built, known as a [Tricorder project](https://research.google.com/pubs/pub43322.html).

-As it was taking into account all the lessons learned from the history above, it managed to re-gain trust of the users and proved to be a success inside Google.
+As it was taking into account all the lessons learned from the history above, it managed to regain the trust of the users and proved to be a success inside Google.

-Paper contains a number of general lessons like *Developer happiness is key* and *Crowdsource analysis development* that are nice, but I would rather highlight a few key takeaways instead, that seem to drive the rest of the technical decisions, responsible for success of a new analysis platform.
+The paper contains a number of general lessons like *Developer happiness is key* and *Crowdsource analysis development* that are nice, but I would rather highlight a few key takeaways instead, that seem to drive the rest of the technical decisions, responsible for the success of a new analysis platform.

 There are two main takeaways that drove the overall tooling design:

 ### 1. Best way to **measure a success of analysis**
 > by number of bugs fixed (or prevented), not the number of issues identified

-This way of measuring a success have several notable implications:
+This way of measuring a success has several notable implications:

 * If the tool that finds a bug also suggests a fix - it will be much more successful by this metric.
   This by necessity constraints the scope of a possible analysis and a tooling required